runicscribe/worldbuilding-docs/dae-machina/culture/races/dragons.md

 Some dragons use their magical strength to petrify foes.
 These dragons are someties refered to as basilisks (or gorgons if they take human form).

+## Culture and Language

+Mostly solitary, and magically gifted enough that most dragons are capable of telepethy, little need for language among dragons.
+Many early dragons invented their own mutually unintelligble languages for reasoning and keeping records.

+After first dragon war, some started developing beginnings of a shared language.
+Took a while (few millenia) to catch on, and even then, primarily used as formality during rare gatherings.

+Gathering every 756 years

 ## Dragon Subraces:

 Dragon's typicaly present as one of five races, listed below.
 Note that these are not distinct species, and can (and often do) crossbreed.
 Consequently, some dragons may have a mix of traits.